 Sport and DK (double knit) weight yarns are often the go-to choice for kids’ clothes, and spring and summer wear.
 You can use this yarn weight also for hats, scarves and sweaters.
 However, most patterns for those items are written with a bigger yarn in mind, such as a worsted weight or larger.
 In other words you would really need to mind your gauge.
 We’ll save the gauge talk for our next pontification.

 Worsted weight yarns are probably the yarns that get the most use.
-Good for sweaters, afghans, scarves, mitts, hats, thick socks, kitchen and bath accessories, and many many other projects.
+Good for sweaters, afghans, scarves, mitts, hats, thick socks, a cozy bath mat, kitchen and bath accessories, and many many other projects.
 As I mentioned before it is possible to get worsted weight yarns (both natural and acrylic varieties) that still feel luxurious.

 Bulky yarns and Super Bulky yarns are possibly my favorite weight yarns.
 Not always the easiest to work with, but they add a certain level of instant gratification to any project, as using them helps the project work up much, much quicker.
 Excellent for hats and scarves, and blankets etc.